abi-chmend/librocast/reports/week3_status_report.md

     For the team report, this subsection should be higher-level and indicate who is responsible for what tasks.
     Also, it’s good to include longer-term goals in this list as well, to keep the bigger picture in mind and plan beyond just the next week.
   * Justin Chao
+    1. N/A
+    2. For this first week I wrote my use case, discussed backend goals, and did some cohesive/grammatical revisions for the Requirements documentation.
+Slack communication was responsive and there were no conflicts of interest when revising the Requirments documentation.
+    3. Goals:
+       - Start looking into React and how to connect it to Google Firebase
+       - I should read the next assignment's specifications before the next meeting
   * Tommy Chung
     1. N/A
     2. This week,  as I first joined in the team, I read Project Proposal previously written by team members.
 I asked questions and proposed some ideas